 Come on by David's Garden Seeds® Farm Store for your farm fresh eggs.

 Good Saturday morning!
 I made a big breakfast of french toast and scrambled farm fresh eggs and it was all delicious.
 This morning, we cleaned out the chicken coop again and transferred some of the composted chicken manure soil to our garden area.
 We will have wonderful sandy soil with composted chicken manure for our spring planting.
-Maybe we will bag some up and sell it in our Farm Store.

 We shopped for groceries as well as animal things today.
 I had to go to two separate Tractor Supply stores to find grit for the chickens.
 The one in Devine had it.